 Frozen foods

 It’s Frozen Food Month, so if you have freezer space, it’s a good time to stock up on foods you know your family eats regularly.
-It might come as no surprise that Clarence Birdseye got the idea for preparing commercially frozen foods when he worked in the Arctic and saw how the native people (Inuit, Yupik, and Aleut) kept their fish fresh by freezing quickly in the cold northern climate.
+It might come as no surprise that Clarence Birdseye got the idea for preparing commercially frozen foods when he worked in the Arctic and saw how the Indigenous people (Inuit, Yupik, and Aleut) kept their fish fresh by freezing quickly in the cold northern climate.
 He experimented with the process and introduced frozen foods to the public around 1930.
 Of course, you know the rest of the story.

 Before you shop for frozen foods, look for digital and paper coupons.
 Bone up on couponing and money-saving techniques in this ultimate couponing guide, plus this couponing advice for men only.
-And, check out this source for coupons as well as advice on saving money without coupons.
+And check out this source for coupons as well as advice on saving money without coupons.

 As for what frozen foods to buy in March, here are some quick recipe ideas using frozen foods: